imStav/dbz-js/README.md

 ### Thoughts

 >This project isn't meant for a commercial use or anything.
-It's just a way to practise<br>
-Vanilla JavaScript a bit.
-It's subject to changes (pictures, etc.)
+It's just a way to practise Vanilla JavaScript a bit.
+It's subject to changes (pictures, etc.).